hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 I decided to build a GraphQL API rather than a RESTful one.
 It felt trendy at the time.
 Moreover, at work we were integrating with GitHub's GraphQL API, and I didn't understand how any of that integration code worked.
-Learning about GraphQL by building a simple one was very helpful for me to learn the important concepts, and that made it so much more clear what our client code was doing at work.
+Learning about GraphQL APIs by building a simple one was very helpful for me to learn the important concepts, and that made it so much more clear what our client code was doing at work.
-I used the [juniper] crate to define the schema, and used [actix-web][actix-web][^3] to serve the requests.
+I used the [juniper] crate to define the schema, and used [actix-web][actix-web][^4] to serve the requests.
 GraphQL is really cool.
-I admire the community for opening its heart to a perspective that entirely rejects REST.
+I admire the web dev community for opening its heart to a perspective that entirely rejects REST.
 I'm not anti-REST, but I like for established ideas to be challenged.
 And I like that there is an option available for projects where it's important to give the maximum flexibility to front-end developers.

 [juniper]: https://crates.io/crates/juniper
 [actix-web]: https://crates.io/crates/actix-web
-[^3]: Although I haven't worked on this project in ages, I was sad to [recently learn](https://words.steveklabnik.com/a-sad-day-for-rust) that the maintainer of actix-web got burnt out on negative feedback and walked away from the project.
+[^4]: Although I haven't worked on this project in ages, I was sad to [recently learn](https://words.steveklabnik.com/a-sad-day-for-rust) that the maintainer of actix-web got burnt out on negative feedback and walked away from the project.
 I found actix-web very easy to work with in large part because of the effort he put in to providing [examples](https://github.com/actix/examples).
 Hopefully he knows his work was appreciated by a lot of people.
 As I'm writing this, I'm seeing that the project is [actually going to carry on](https://github.com/actix/actix-web/issues/1289) under a new maintainer, who somehow saw that happen and thought "sign me up".

 The one other interesting thing about the api was how I went about doing authentication and authorization.
 I decided to do claims-based authorization using [JSON Web Tokens] (JWT).